 Proven reserves are an extremely critical metric for an oil and gas exploration and production company.
 It represents the total quantity of technically and economically recoverable oil and gas reserves owned by the company at a given point in time.
 It directly impacts the company's production growth outlook.

-EOG Resources' proven hydrocarbon reserves stood at 3.7 billion barrels of oil equivalent at the end of 2021.
-Just to give some perspective on these numbers, EOG Resources currently holds enough reserves to produce oil and gas for the next 12 years at 2021 production rates.
+EOG Resources' proven hydrocarbon reserves stood at 4.79 billion barrels of oil equivalent at the end of 2024.

 EOG Resources is the leading oil producer and acreage holder in the Delaware Basin.
 The Delaware Basin consists of approximately 4,800 feet of oil-rich stacked pay potential offering EOG multiple co-development opportunities throughout its 395,000 net acre position.
-In 2021, EOG Resources produced crude oil from the Delaware Basin at an average rate of 231,000 barrels per day, compared to just over 32,000 barrels per day that it produced in 2017.
+In 2024, EOG Resources produced crude oil from the Delaware Basin at an average rate of 309,700 barrels per day, compared to the 231,000 barrels per day that it produced in 2021.

 EOG Resources' volume mix has been improving recently with the proportion of liquids (crude oil and natural gas liquids) in its total sales mix increasing.
 Liquids are priced higher than natural gas primarily due to higher energy density and ease of transport, among other factors.
-In 2021, EOG Resources sold liquids at an average price of over $34.35 per barrel, while the company realized a price of just $4.66 per BOE of natural gas on average.
+In 2024, EOG Resources sold liquids at an average price of $23.4 per barrel, while the company realized a price of just $1.99 per BOE of natural gas on average.
 Therefore, despite lower finding, development, and lifting costs per BOE of natural gas, the production of liquids is still a far more lucrative source of revenue for upstream oil and gas companies in the U.S.

 Over the last few years, EOG Resources' average well productivity has increased considerably on optimized spacing and efficiency improvements in fracking techniques.
 Higher well productivity leads to lower per-unit production costs, which results in thicker operating margins for upstream oil and gas companies.
 Going forward, we expect EOG Resources' well productivity to improve further by increasing the estimated ultimate recovery (EUR) per well due to technological advancements in fracking techniques.